andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 Stockfish _for the same skill level_.

-I think that Sutton could have been more clear that he does not think more computation is a panacea in-and-of-itself, but Learning and search are naturally and passively improved by increasing computation.
+I think that Sutton could have been more clear that he does not think more computation is a panacea in-and-of-itself, but that learning and search are naturally and passively improved by increasing computation.
 He could have emphasised that _improving_ search and learning by increasing the efficiency is an important goal too.
-Rob was too quick to attack only the compute related portions of Sutton's essay, what he missed was that learning and search will ultimately improve computational efficiency.
+Rod was too quick to attack only the compute related portions of Sutton's essay, what he missed was that learning and search will ultimately improve computational efficiency.